scipy-conference/scipy_proceedings/papers/cockett_etal/article.md

 ### Article Outline

-For research-communication to be transformative on a similar scale as open-source, researchers require modern tools for authoring and publishing.
+For research-communication to be transformative on a similar scale as open-source software, researchers require modern tools for authoring and publishing.
 There are two inter-related capabilities that are necessary for this transition:

 1. authoring mediums that support data, computation and structured content without the need for expensive typesetting; and